Chris Hemsworth Admits Meeting Chris Pratt Left Him Feeling 'Weirdly Shaken'

 Without a doubt, Chris Hemsworth and Chris Pratt play some of the most interesting Marvel characters to hit the big screen yet, so fans might have been curious to see the stars meet for the first time.
-While that wasn’t possible for most of us, Hemsworth gives us the next best thing in sharing what it was like to come face to face with his Avengers: Infinity War co-star for the first time.
+While that wasn’t possible for most of us, Hemsworth gives us the next best thing in sharing what it was like to come face-to-face with his Avengers: Infinity War co-star for the first time.

 Chris Hemsworth Was Intimidated By Star-Lord

-There’s no denying that Chris Pratt successfully brought a blend of his sarcasm and charisma to his Guardians of the Galaxy character, so it’s not surprising that Hemsworth was a little put off by his first encounter with Pratt.
-US Weekly reports that Hemsworth, who plays Thor in the Marvel films, says he was a little put off by the other Chris’ presence.
+There’s no denying that Chris Pratt successfully brought a blend of sarcasm and charisma to his Guardians of the Galaxy character, so it’s not surprising that Hemsworth was a little put off by his first encounter with Pratt.
+Us Weekly reports that Hemsworth, who plays Thor in the Marvel films, says he was a little put off by the other Chris’ presence.

 “The first time I really met Chris Pratt and went on set with him and the Guardians, I was weirdly shaken,” said Mr. Hemsworth.
 “I don’t know why.
 He’s just so charismatic.
 And good at what he does.”

-In truth Hemsworth can be a little intimidating himself, especially in his role as Thor, which he also reprises in Thor: Ragnarok.
+In truth, Hemsworth can be a little intimidating himself, especially in his role as Thor, which he also reprises in Thor: Ragnarok.
 In that film, Chris comes up against Cate Blanchett, who plays the film’s big villain, Hela, Goddess of Death.

 Cate Blanchett Doesn’t Take Bull From Anyone